hienbui9999/CasperCryptoHandlePackage/README.md

     return ret;
 }
 ```
-in which the following call is call to Swift package:
+in which the following call is call to Swift package function:

 ```Swift
 Ed25519CrytoSwift * ed25519 = [[Ed25519CrytoSwift alloc] init];